TheRealNOIG/GrzeEngine/README.md

 # GrzeEngine

 ## How To Setup A New Project
-Firstly, download all dependence using Nuget through Giawa's OpenGL Repo `Install-Package Giawa.OpenGL.Platform`

-Than, replace the `OpenGL.dll` & `OpenGL.Platform.dll` with the DLL's in the `~/Lib` folder due to the Nuget ones being outdated.
-(Also due to fixes that have not been merged into Giawa Master branch)
+Import the GrzeEngine library and than both `OpenGL.dll` & `OpenGL.Platform.dll` libraries into your project

-Finally, move `SDL2.dll`, found in `~/Lib`, into your output build directory.
+Than, move `SDL2.dll`, found in `~/Lib`, into your output build directory.
 (Alternatively, place the dll into the root project folder and set it to `Copy if newer` in your IDE)

 ## Skeleton